stefan6419846/pip-licenses-lib/docs/index.rst

 Retrieve the software license list of Python packages installed with `pip`.

-If you are looking for a CLI based upon this library which is compatible with *pip-licenses*, you might want to have a look at `pip-license-cli <https://github.com/stefan6419846/pip-licenses-cli>`_.
+If you are looking for a CLI based upon this library similar to *pip-licenses*, you might want to have a look at `pip-license-cli <https://github.com/stefan6419846/pip-licenses-cli>`_.

 GitHub: `pip-license-lib <https://github.com/stefan6419846/pip-licenses-lib>`_